Cognigy/Documentation/docs/en/docs/ai/nlu/slot-mapping/slot-mapping.md

 ### Future and Past Date Mapping

-Date slot detection will use the current year for inputs of dates in the current month, and for a date which has not yet occurred within the current year.
+Date slot detection uses the current year for inputs of dates in the current month and for a date that has not yet occurred within the current year.

-Date slot detection will use the next upcoming year if the date of the input is not in the current month, has already occurred in the current year, and a year is not given in the input.
+Date slot detection uses the next upcoming year if the date of the input is not in the current month, has already occurred in the current year, and a year is not given in the input.

 In order for a past date to be assigned to the DATE Slot if it not from the current month, but instead a previous month, a year will need to be provided in the input.